-Students will develop and extend their practical and conceptual knowledge of sculptural 3-dimensional practices through the process of research, drawing, production of maquettes (models) and finished sculptural works.
-Which may include object-based, installation-based and performance-based approaches.
-Students will be required to explore an individual programme of their choosing, with the aim of producing an external 3-panel folio of related work.
+Students will develop and extend their practical and conceptual knowledge of sculptural 3-dimensional practices through the process of research, drawing, production of maquettes (models), and finished sculptural works.
+Which may include object-based, installation-based, and performance-based approaches.
+Students will be required to explore an individual programme of their choosing, with the aim of producing an external 3-panel folio of original related work.

-During the year students will be introduced to a number of different casting techniques and sculptural production modes.
+Throughout the year students will be introduced to a number of different sculptural techniques such as mold making, casting, and other sculptural production modes such as 3D printing and laser cutting.
 Students new to the subject will be taught the principles of sculpture and how to apply these to the production of original work.

-Students wishing to pursue a career in fine arts, industrial design, architecture, animation or the film industry (model making), will find that this course provides the process and procedures necessary for a 3-dimensional inquiry.
+Students wishing to pursue a career in fine arts, industrial design, architecture, animation or the film industry (model making), will find that this course provides the process and procedures necessary for any career working within 3-dimensions.

 Visual Art in Year 13 covers a group of single subjects.
 Five single subjects are offered and students can enter up to two of these, or three at the discretion of the HOD Art.
-It is permissible to take one of the subjects only but it is recommended to take two if entry to university or polytechnic is intended.
 The subjects offered are Design, Painting, Photography, Printmaking and Sculpture.